Question: How can I find the text the of the 1911 North Pacific Fur Seal Convention? The links in Wikipedia are broken ...

 Question: How do I add links to articles in D2L or wikis so that other people can access them later?

 Many databases provide permanent links to articles that can be copied and pasted into D2L or other resources.
-For step-by-step directions, please see the Links to Articles for D2L, Wikis, etc. research guide.
+For step-by-step directions, please see the Article Links that Last for D2L, Wikis, etc. research guide.

 Question: I am trying to watch a French language DVD that I checked out from the Library.
 I tried playing it in my DVD player but it does not work.
 How can I watch it?
 Can I play it on my PC?

 Most likely, the DVD is a Region 2 or PAL.
 Click here for information on DVD